Vladislav I of Wallachia: Reign

 During his reign, the Metropolis of Muntenia and Dobrudja was split in two parts, as a single bishop did not suffice for the entire country, thus creating the Metropolis of Oltenia.
 The first monasteries in Wallachia were erected by Nicodemus of Tismana (Vodița Monastery and Tismana Monastery) with the support of the voivode.
+Vlaicu also supported the community of Mount Athos.
+In particular, he offered a substantial donation to the Koutloumousiou Monastery and its abbot, Chariton of Imbros, in September 1369.
+The funds were used to expand the monastery and construct the main church which can be seen today.

 Relations with the Hungarian Crown

 Louis assembled his armies in Temesvár (now Timișoara in Romania) in February 1365.
 According to a royal charter that year, he was planning to invade Wallachia because the new voivode, Vladislav I, had refused to obey him.
 However, he ended up heading a campaign against the Bulgarian Tsardom of Vidin and its ruler Ivan Sratsimir, which suggests that Vladislav I had in the meantime yielded to him.
 Louis seized Vidin and imprisoned Ivan Stratsimir in May or June.
 In 1366, Louis granted the Banate of Severin and the district of Fogaras to Vladislav Vlaicu of Wallachia, who had accepted his suzerainty.
-Tvrtko I of Bosnia also accepted Louis's suzerainty after Hungarian troops assisted him in regaining his throne in early 1367.
 In 1368, Vladislav I cooperated with Ivan Alexander of Bulgaria, the father of Ivan Sratsimir of Vidin, against the Hungarians.
-Their united armies imposed a blockade on Vidin.
+Their united armies imposed a blockade on the Hungarian-occupied Vidin.

 Louis marched to the Lower Danube and ordered Nicholas Lackfi, Voivode of Transylvania, to invade Wallachia in the autumn of 1368.
 The voivode's army marched through the valley of the Ialomița River, but the Wallachians ambushed it and killed many Hungarian soldiers, including the voivode.
-However, Louis' campaign against Wallachia from the west was successful and Vladislav Vlaicu yield to him in next summer.
-Upon his initiative, Louis restored Ivan Sratsimir in Vidin.
+Simultaneously, an army under Louis attempted an attack on Severin.
+Vlaicu and his army awaited him there.
+Louis either emerged victorious or suffered a defeat.
+Alongside these two actions, a Wallachian army group set out from Făgăraș, raiding its surroundings.
+After these victories, Vlaicu went on the offensive and captured Vidin in early 1369.
+During his brief occupation, he allowed the massacre of the Franciscans by the Greek missionaries and the locals.
+In the summer of 1369, Louis launched a successful campaign against Wallachia from the west and made Vladislav Vlaicu yield to him or managed to bring him to the negotiation table.
+In the ensuing negotiations, Louis restored Ivan Sratsimir in Vidin upon Vlaicu's initiative.